kenny-dng/Tokenizer/documentation/README.md

 // Import the Ownable contract from OpenZeppelin, which provides basic authorization control functions. import "@openzeppelin/contracts@5.0.2/access/Ownable.sol";

-// The CringeLord contract inherits from ERC20, ERC20Burnable, and Ownable. contract CringeLord is ERC20, ERC20Burnable, Ownable {
+// The DK contract inherits from ERC20, ERC20Burnable, and Ownable. contract DK is ERC20, ERC20Burnable, Ownable {
     /**
      * @dev Constructor that initializes the ERC20 token with a name and symbol,
      * and sets the initial owner of the contract.
      * @param initialOwner The address that will be set as the initial owner of the contract.
      */
     constructor(address initialOwner)
-        ERC20("42CringeLord", "42CL") // Initializes the token with the name "42CringeLord" and symbol "42CL".
+        ERC20("42DK", "42DK") // Initializes the token with the name "42DK" and symbol "42DK".
         Ownable(initialOwner) // Sets the initial owner of the contract to the provided address.
     {}